microsoft/fluentui/specs/Menu.md

 Keyboard interaction for the split button menu item WIP and requires input from a11y champs
 ```

-Once the the submenu is open, the same behaviour as in the [previous section](#submenu-trigger/navigation) apply
+Once the the submenu is open, the same behavior as in the [previous section](#submenu-trigger/navigation) apply

 ### Menu keyboard navigation